SAFETY PROCEDURE GUIDE

 For Electricians: Safe Isolation on Every Job

-• GS38-compliant voltage indicator (two-pole tester)
+• GS38-compliant two-pole voltage indicator

-• Warning notices ("Do not switch on")
+• Warning notices (‘Do not switch on’) and a marker pen

 • Multi-lock hasp for multi-operative jobs